blueripple/blueripple-research/modelNotes/Model_Details_intro.md

-1. Use a national survey of voter turnout, e.g., the Current Population Survey Voter Registration Supplement ([CPSVRS](https://www.census.gov/data/datasets/time-series/demo/cps/cps-supp_cps-repwgt/cps-voting.html)), and/or the
+1. Use a national survey of voter turnout, e.g., the Current Population Survey Voter Registration Supplement ([CPSVRS](https://www.census.gov/data/datasets/time-series/demo/cps/cps-supp_cps-repwgt/cps-voting.html)), and the
 Cooperative Election Survey
 ([CES](https://cces.gov.harvard.edu),
 formerly the CCES) and a national survey of voter preference, like the CES, to build demographically stratified turnout and preference data at the state or congressional-district (CD) level.
-We add election result data at the district and state level.
+We add election result data at the congressional district and state level.
 2. Use that data to infer a demographic model of turnout and voter preference, possibly with state or CD-level effects.
-3. Apply[^postStratify] that model to the demographics of a SLD to generate a rough estimate of the likely election result.
+3. Apply[^postStratify] that model to the demographics of a given district to generate a rough estimate of the likely election result.

 This approach might be too general: voters in different regions might not